mintproject/dame_cli/README.md

 - [Installation on Mac](https://sylabs.io/singularity-desktop-macos/)

-If you would like support for Docker, let us know: [Supoort Docker](https://github.com/mintproject/dame_cli/issues/15)
+If you would like support for Docker, let us know: [Support Docker](https://github.com/mintproject/dame_cli/issues/15)

 ### Python 3